 Risks and Challenges in European Real Estate Financing

-Challenges in financing extend beyond legal hurdles.
-Europe’s property markets and their financing frameworks diverge markedly from those in the U.S. For example, indicators like the MSCI Europe Annual Index and NCREIF NPI reveal unique market dynamics.
-Differences in sector breakdowns and property type weightings influence investment viability.
+The financing challenges go well beyond legal differences.
+European property markets and their underlying financing structures diverge in real and meaningful ways from what U.S. investors are used to.
+Indices like the MSCI Europe Annual Index and the NCREIF NPI reveal market dynamics that follow different patterns.
+Sector breakdowns and property type weightings influence investment viability in ways that catch unprepared buyers off guard.

 | Property Type | U.S. Weighting | Europe Weighting |